osamuelvieira/study-html_css-coffee-shop/README.md

-# Estudo de HTML e CSS usando Flex e Grid
+# HTML and CSS sudy using grid and flex

 HTML and CSS grid study to build a fully responsive landing page for desktop, mobile and tablet.[^note]